freqtrade/freqtrade/docs/faq.md

 Read [the Bittrex section about restricted markets](exchanges.md#restricted-markets) for more information.

-### I'm getting the "Exchange Bittrex does not support market orders." message and cannot run my strategy
+### I'm getting the "Exchange XXX does not support market orders." message and cannot run my strategy

-As the message says, Bittrex does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
-Your strategy was probably written with other exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of the exchanges supporting market orders (but not for Bittrex).
+As the message says, your exchange does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
+Your strategy was probably written with other exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of the exchanges supporting market orders (but not for Bittrex and Gate.io).

-To fix it for Bittrex, redefine order types in the strategy to use "limit" instead of "market":
+To fix this, redefine order types in the strategy to use "limit" instead of "market":

 ```
     order_types = {